falcucci/gitlab-semantic-versioning/README.md

 The pipeline configuration below will:
 1. Generate a unique version tag based on git describe
 2. Update the version for every build on the `master` branch.
-3. Tag the docker image built with the updated version as `latest` only for `tag` builds.

 This pipeline omits steps for building the  project and pushing the resulting Docker image to the registry.